 Further information on the authorisation for Entry in the Declarant’s Records (EiDR) in Belgium can be found here.

-If you require any further information or assistance leading up to Brexit, as always, please do not hesitate to contact the Customer Team.
+If you require any further information or assistance, as always, please do not hesitate to contact the Customer Team.